Wampum: Social purposes

 Wampum strings may be presented as a formal affirmation of cooperation or friendship between groups, or as an invitation to a meeting.
+In his study on the origins of money, anthropologist David Graeber placed wampum as it was used by indigenous peoples of the Northeastern Woodlands before European colonization in a category of things with symbolic cultural value that were "mainly used to rearrange relations between people" rather than being used in exchanges of everyday items.

 The Iroquois used wampum as a person's credentials or a certificate of authority.
 It was also used for official purposes and religious ceremonies, and as a way to bind peace between tribes.
 Among the Iroquois, every chief and every clan mother has a certain string of wampum that serves as their certificate of office.
 When they pass on or are removed from their station, the string will then pass on to the new leader.
 Runners carrying messages during colonial times would present the wampum showing that they had the authority to carry the message.

 As a method of recording and an aid in narrating, Iroquois warriors with exceptional skills were provided training in interpreting the wampum belts.
 As the Keepers of the Central Fire, the Onondaga Nation was also trusted with the task of keeping all wampum records.
 Wampum is still used in the ceremony of raising up a new chief and in the Iroquois Thanksgiving ceremonies.

 Wampum was central to the giving of names, in which the names and titles of deceased persons were passed on to others.
 Deceased individuals of high office are quickly replaced, and a wampum inscribed with the name of the deceased is laid on the shoulders of the successor, who may shake it off and reject the transfer of name.
 The reception of a name may also transfer personal history and previous obligations of the deceased (e.g., the successor of a person killed in war may be obligated to avenge the death of the name's previous holder, or care for the deceased person's family as their own).